 Integration with Large Language Models

-Meta-learning methods are increasingly being used to improve training efficiency in large language models (LLMs).
-These methods help models adapt to new tasks with minimal retraining.
+Meta-learning is being used to enhance training efficiency in large language models, enabling faster adaptation to new tasks.

 Advancements in Robotics Learning Systems

-Recent studies published in 2024–2025 have explored cross-domain meta-learning, where models transfer knowledge across different data environments, such as medical imaging and environmental monitoring.
+Recent studies focus on transferring knowledge across different domains, such as medical imaging and environmental monitoring.

 | Research Area | Key Trend |